Dulce De Leche without the dairy? You heard me.

 Add the brown sugar, and bring to a simmer over medium-high heat, stirring occasionally.

 Once the mixture begins to bubble, reduce the heat to low and cook for 40-50 minutes, stirring frequently (every thirty seconds to a minute) until the sauce is very thick and reduced by more than half.
-Be sure to scrap the sides and bottom of the pan as you stir.
+Be sure to scrape the sides and bottom of the pan as you stir.

 For the tarts: